22-Year-Old Woman Taped Up and Slashed Nude Tinder Date and Then Ordered Food, Cops Say

 Seemingly displeased by the man bleeding on her bed, Dooley then allegedly forced her date into the bathtub to clean him up.
 Police said they later found blood in the tub.

-In the midst of all this, she then ordered food from DoorDash and threatened her date, “If you scream or say anything, I’ll kill you,” according to the court document.
+In the midst of all this, she then ordered food from DoorDash and threatened her date, “If you scream or say anything, I’ll kill you,” according to the court documents.

 Dooley then ordered her date back to her bed and ate the food.
-It is unclear if she offered any to him.
 She then fell asleep after placing the knife under the covers.

 Once Dooley was asleep, the victim told police he was able to finagle the knife to cut the duct tape and quietly leave the bed.
 As he tried to find his keys, Dooley reportedly woke up and chased him into the parking lot, where witnesses say she threatened him after smearing his blood on her hands as he called 911.
 He could be heard arguing with Dooley as he called for help, explaining to her that he called the emergency services “because you cut me” and because “you’re going to kill me.”

-The victim’s life was never in danger, police say.
+The victim’s life was never in danger from the cut to his shoulder, police say.
 Dooley faces up to 25 years in prison if found guilty of the multiple offenses.